Xandery256/app2/project_notes.md

 ### DB side

 All we really need atm is a procedure call and a place to store that data to give it back to the GUI

+## Database Notes

+Make sure you create a wsoapp2 database using Schaub's script and then use the [create_views.sql](create_views.sql) script to get the views built.